libsev/libsev-doc/cpp/naming-conventions.md

 bool m_Rectangle; // Not okay, implies a Rectangle type rather than a bool
 ```

 The following verbs: `is`, `must`, `can`, `will`, `has`, and `should`, however, are allowed and recommended only for booleans, and functions that return boolean variables.
 These should therefore, also not be used for non-boolean returning functions or variables.
+Verbs should be omitted if there is no chance for ambiguity.

 ```c_cpp
 bool m_HasCalledParent; // Okay